mishra1010/LangGraph/README.md

     - we will see a non-llm workflow - Quadratic Equation

-    - then we will see one with LLM  - Customer support
+    - then we will see one with LLM  - Customer support find sentiment from user feedback then for negative response we will run diagnosis to check issue-type, tone of user, urgency shown by user in the form of json and then we will use this for our response to user and end workflow

+    1. we will focus on getting the sentiment from the review.
+Either positive or negative. we needto get a structured output from LLM, so first define a schema

+    2. check a prompt to get the sentiment

+    3. Define state ReviewState

+    4. Now lets create a graph (pass reviewstate here), add nodes , create functions and add edges

+    5.